Installing in Development mode on MacOS and LinuxEdit on GitHub

 Follow the installation instructions in the white box from the

 docker/sdk bootstrap command execution results to prepare the environment.

 docker/sdk install after

 bootstrap to get the list of the instructions.

 - Once the job finishes, build and start the instance:

 Depending on the hardware performance, the first project launch can take up to 20 minutes.

 To ensure that the installation is successful, make sure you can access the configured endpoints from the Deploy file.
-See Deploy file reference - 1.0 to learn about the Deploy file.
+For more information about the Deploy file, see Deploy file reference - 1.0.

 To access RabbitMQ UI, use